Burj Khalifa is the most iconic building in Dubai, UAE.

 Since Skip The Line Burj Khalifa ticket helps you avoid all the queues and walk right into the building, it is more expensive.

-If you are short on time and can afford the high prices, we recommend you go for Skip The Line tickets.
+If you are short on time and can afford the high prices, we recommend you buy Skip The Line tickets.

-The General Admission ticket is the cheapest ticket you can buy to go up Burj Khalifa.
+The General Admission ticket is the cheapest ticket to go up Burj Khalifa.

 Best place to buy Burj Khalifa tickets